 Punjab is known as ‘The bread basket of India’ due to the vast amount of crops grown in this rural area, which provides 80% of India’s produce.

-So, to help you along the way, we’ve put together this step-by-step picture guide for you to look at when making roti, to break each step down…
+To help you along the way, we’ve put together this step-by-step picture guide for you to look at when making Roti.
+This breaks it down into a step-by-step process to be able to make soft, round and evenly-sized Rotis!

 - Make the atta (dough) by mixing flour (this is often labelled as ‘atta’ or chapatti flour) and water till you have a soft dough.
-Knead once and rest for 15 minutes, (it will be quite sticky), then after 5-10 minutes knead for a second time, (it will feel smoother).
+Slowly add water while mixing with your fingers in a continuous clockwise motion incorporating all of the dough as you mix.
+After the addition of a little water the dough will start to take on a crumble like texture.
+When your fingers start to feel wet, start rubbing the sides of the bowl.
+This will allow the dough to pick up any dry flour and so build a bigger dough ball.
+Keep doing this process until you have one large dough ball, and a clean mixing bowl.
+Knead once for a few minutes until well mixed, (it will be quite sticky).
+It does not need continuous ‘working’ and should not get warm, or hot, due to excessive handling.
+After 5-10 minutes knead for a second time, (it will feel smoother).
 This is always taught and learned by ‘feel’, and so it may take some practice, but the finished dough will be firm but ‘give’ when pressed with a thumb.

 2. After the second kneading, take a piece of dough that is approximately the size of a satsuma.
 And start rolling it into smooth circle.

 3. You want to create a small dimple on one side.
-This round of dough is called a ‘pera’ (pronounced pear-rah)
+This round of dough is called a ‘pera’ (pronounced peh-rah)

 Roll the pera (dough ball) in some of the atta (flour)